rrnazario/score-finder-mq/README.md

 ---
 ## Testing

-At EnvironmentHelper.cs (BuscadorPartitura.Infra project) you can mock a file with centralized variables, such as MQ informations, tokens, connection strings etc. with this sintax:
+At EnvironmentHelper.cs (ScoreFinder.Infra project) you can mock a file with centralized variables, such as MQ informations, tokens, connection strings etc. with this sintax:

 VARIABLE1|VALUE1